Unsupervised Monocular Road Segmentation for Autonomous Driving via Scene Geometry

 \subsection{Road Segmentation with Minimum Supervision}

 Recent research in road segmentation has increasingly focused on reducing or even eliminating the need for dense manual annotations.
-Several works have explored unsupervised segmentation in urban scenes.
-Unsupervised methods exploit geometry cues such as depth~\citep{Xiong2020vector, Sick2024depth} and cross-modal distillation~\citep{Drive-segment}.
-Weakly-supervised approaches instead use limited signals such as pseudo-labels or image-level tags~\citep{RobinetRefining2021, KimWeaklydriving2024, Huangauto-driving2025}.
-Tsutsui et al.~\citep{free-space} minimize supervision by exploiting weak signals such as a location prior and homogeneous texture cues to generate pseudo-labels for free-space segmentation.
-Robinet et al.~\citep{co-teaching} rely on this method and train a neural network to generalize past the label noise using Co-Teaching.
-These efforts show how road segmentation can be learned with surprisingly little supervision, paving the way for approaches that balance annotation efficiency with competitive accuracy.
+Weakly-supervised approaches rely on limited signals such as pseudo-labels or image-level tags~\citep{RobinetRefining2021, KimWeaklydriving2024, Huangauto-driving2025}.
+Tsutsui et al.~\citep{Distantly} propose a distantly supervised road segmentation approach that exploits superpixel clustering guided by saliency maps.
+Several works have explored unsupervised segmentation in urban scenes, leveraging cues such as depth~\citep{Xiong2020vector, Sick2024depth} and cross-modal distillation~\citep{Drive-segment}.
+Another work by Tsutsui et al.~\citep{free-space} exploits a location prior and homogeneous texture, to generate pseudo-labels for free-space segmentation, assuming that pixels corresponding to free space are more likely to be located at the bottom and center of images captured by a front-facing camera.
+Robinet et al.~\citep{co-teaching} build upon this approach and train a neural network to generalize past the label noise using Co-Teaching.
+Unlike Tsutsui et al.~\citep{free-space}, our proposed constraints are geometry-driven and deterministic, adapting explicitly to the ego-vehicle speed, rather than soft, appearance-based cues.
+Moreover, our method does not rely on clustering, making it inherently robust to errors arising from cluster assignments.
+Overall, these approaches demonstrate that road segmentation can be learned with surprisingly little supervision, while leaving room for simpler and more robust geometry-driven solutions.